nina-bornemann/PasswordValidator/README.md

 ### ✨ Bonus Tasks:
 - at least one special character
 - Password Generator
-- Parameterized tests
+- (Parameterized tests)
-- (Invalid Input message instead of boolean)
+- Invalid Input message instead of boolean
-- (CLI tool)
+- CLI tool to check your input password
 ---